top of page

 They include:

-• Transport & Rescue Volunteer - Collecting and dropping off animals, sometimes assisting with rescuing animals in high risk situations
+• Transport & Rescue Volunteer - Collecting and dropping off animals, sometimes assisting with rescuing animals in high risk situations.

 • Aviary Upkeep Volunteer - Topping up food & water & cleaning at our aviaries in Charlton or Dartford

-• General dogsbody - Interested in helping where ever there is a need
+• General dogsbody - Interested in helping where ever there is a need.

-Most Needed Right Now - Transport Volunteers
+Most Needed Right Now -

 A flexible role that requires that you own a vehicle and a valid UK driving license.
 A small amount of animal handling is involved.
-An introductory training session is available on various dates throughout the year.
-Apply here.

 Transport Volunteers are among the most active and important members of our team.
 They are responsible for collecting injured, orphaned or unwell animals and dropping them to our volunteer rehabbers, or transporting them to rescue centres further afield.